 - Desktop tower is shipped or transported without proper packing.

 When a disk drive suffers an impact, especially while powered on, the heads – the internal components that read and write data on the platters – may crash into the platter surface, leaving microscopic divots and/or scratches in the platter surface material.
 Because of the close tolerance and precision design, this microscopic damage is like a crater.
-Some people think the heads ride the platter surface, but they do not.
+Some people think the hard disk heads ride the platter surface, but they do not.
 The read and write heads are a small part of a larger component called a slider.
 The slider has a unique design that causes it to float above the platter surface on an air bearing.
 When the slider hits the platter surface, it is referred to as a head crash.
 In some cases, the microscopic material that is scraped from the surface is large enough to cause even more damage as the drive continues to operate.
 The result can be complete failure at some time later than the actual time of the head crash.

 Another common cause of failure is loss of power.
 In some cases, if a hard disk drive suddenly loses power, the head assembly might not return to the parking area.
 In these cases, the heads stick to the platter surface.
 We refer to this as stiction; the heads act like a brake and do not let the motor spin up again.